matrix-org/dendrite/docs/sytest.md

 ./build.sh
 ```

-### Manually Setting up sytest
+### Manually Setting up SyTest

-Make sure you have Perl v5+ installed, and get sytest with:
+Make sure you have Perl v5+ installed, and get SyTest with:

-(Note that this guide assumes your `sytest` checkout is next to your
+(Note that this guide assumes your SyTest checkout is next to your
 `dendrite` checkout.)

 ```sh